How to organize yourself so you can get family meals on the table. Family dinner is so important and is worth working to have each day.

-On the surface, meal time should be easy.
+On the surface, mealtime should be easy.
 We all want to eat.
+Getting dinner ready should be a snap.
 All you have to do is decide what to make and then make it.
 Right?

 As mothers, we need time to make the meal we want to make.
 We might have activities that interfere with the timing for the meal.
 We might have babies to unexpectedly make dinner prep harder one night.
+We might be working moms who can’t prep at home.
 We also need the ingredients for said meal, which means we need some pre-planning and shopping.

 So how do moms do it?
 I went to Facebook and asked for ideas.
 The main takeaway here is to plan ahead.
-The most sure path to success for you is to plan ahead.
+The surest path to success for you is to plan ahead.
 Plan your meals ahead.
 Plan your trips ahead.
 Prepare things ahead of time.
-Here is a list of the tips:
+Here is a list of the tips, scroll on to see details on each point:

 - Shop a month at a time